La fille mal gardée: The music

 In the late 18th and early 19th centuries scores for ballets were often patchworks (or a pastiche) of popular airs derived from well-known dances, songs and/or operas.
 These scores were often arranged and adapted by either the theatre's director of music or by the lead violinist of the opera house's orchestra, who at the time also served as conductor (the separate role of orchestral conductor was not yet established).

-The 1789 score for La Fille mal gardée was itself an arrangement of fifty-five popular French airs.
+The 1789 score for La fille mal gardée was itself an arrangement of fifty-five popular French airs.
 The surviving orchestral parts of the 1789 score do not list a composer/arranger, and no extant contemporary account of the original production mentions a composer.
 It is possible that Dauberval himself arranged the score, for he certainly devised the ballet's scenario and was a competent violinist.
 If it was not his work, then it may have been one of the musicians employed by the theatre.

 Revivals of Dauberval's original version

-Two years after the premiere, Dauberval travelled to London to mount the work for the Ballet of the King's Pantheon Theatre, and for the occasion he changed the title of the ballet to La Fille mal gardée, as the ballet is now commonly known.
+Two years after the premiere, Dauberval travelled to London to mount the work for the Ballet of the King's Pantheon Theatre, and for the occasion he changed the title of the ballet to La fille mal gardée, as the ballet is now commonly known.
 For the first performance on 30 April 1791, Dauberval's wife Mme.
 Théodore reprised her role as Lise, while Dauberval's student, Charles Didelot danced Colas.

 The 1789 score was loathed by the musicians of the Pantheon Theatre Orchestra.
 When the orchestral parts were rediscovered in 1959 by the ballet historian and musicologist Ivor Guest and the conductor John Lanchbery, they were found to be covered with comments ranging from the witty to the crude.
 In the original manuscript the title of the ballet was sprawled atop the pages.
 The lead violinist of the first London performance crossed out the title, and in its place wrote "Filly-Me-Gardy".

-Eugène Hus, creator of the role of Colas, staged Dauberval's La Fille mal gardée in 1803 at the old Paris Opéra, the Salle de la rue de Richelieu, predecessor of the Salle Le Peletier.
+Eugène Hus, creator of the role of Colas, staged Dauberval's La fille mal gardée in 1803 at the old Paris Opéra, the Salle de la rue de Richelieu, predecessor of the Salle Le Peletier.
 Prior to this production, Hus utilised the ballet's libretto in 1796 for a comic opera titled Lise et Colin, which was set to the music of Pierre Gaveaux.

 Jean-Pierre Aumer's new version to the music of Hérold

 The choreographer Jean-Pierre Aumer, a student of Dauberval, continuously revised Hus's 1803 production throughout his career as ballet master at the Paris Opéra.
 He then travelled to Vienna in 1809 to mount the work for the Ballett des imperialen Hoftheater nächst der Burg.

-On 17 November 1828, Aumer presented a completely new version of La Fille mal gardée at the Paris Opéra especially for the Ballerina Pauline Montessu.
+On 17 November 1828, Aumer presented a completely new version of La fille mal gardée at the Paris Opéra especially for the Ballerina Pauline Montessu.
 For this revival the composer Ferdinand Hérold created an adaptation of the original score of 1789.
-Hérold also borrowed many themes from the operas of such composers as Jean Paul Egide Martini and Gaetano Donizetti.
+Hérold also borrowed many themes from the operas of such composers as Jean-Paul-Égide Martini and Gaetano Donizetti.